astronautlabs/bitstream/README.md

 `excludedWhen` is the opposite of `presentWhen` and is provided for convenience and expressiveness.

-### Dynamic Lengths
+### Dynamic lengths

 Sometimes the length of a field depends on what has been read before the field being read.
 Whereever `BitstreamElement` lets you specify a length you can also provide a "determinant" function which determines the length instead of a literal number:

 ```typescript
 class ItemElement extends BitstreamElement {